War and Peace: A Tale of a Hospital

 Prof. Dr. Mazhar Osman

 Under head doctor Mazhar Osman, the hospital continued offering education and this time it included medical education to his assistants.
 He started mentoring programs, case presentations, holding seminars and even conferences.
 Participants came in from different institutions to attend the conferences which attracted a lot of media to cover the events.
 A number of articles relating to the conferences and cases were published.
-It was during this time that for the first time in psychiatric studies were covered.
+It was during this time that for the first time in Turkey psychiatric studies were covered.
 Psychiatry was now fast developing as a science and the Turkish society started to accept.

 It may seem like a natural thing in today’s world but at that time, it was an evolution for Turkey.
 During the commencement of the 20th century, psychiatry and psychology were developing rapidly with Freud’s theory being the most famous and popularised one.
 However, Freud was not alone.
 Owing to the timing and scientific achievements, in a way Freud was following in the trend.

 Following the death of Dr. Osman in 1951, the hospital changed the focus of its development.
 Conferences and mentoring programs were put to an end although development continued.
-Doctors were now applying new and the best psychiatric methods in practice.
+Doctors were now applying new and the best psychiatric methods in European practice.

 It is to be noted that 60-70 years ago, the psychiatric methods were not always good let alone safe.
 Though psychiatrists were constantly driven by a desire to help, at times cruel and rudimentary methods were applied.
 Patients endured not only pain from illness but also as result of the method of treatment, one can say that this was the price of medical progress.